-This modification adds a #4 Scalpel holder to your Leatherman FREE P4, P2 T2 or T4.
+This modification adds a #4 Scalpel holder to your Leatherman FREE P4, P2 T2, T4 or Mr. Crunch

 The "Main Blade (All) or Saw (P4)" variant replaces the Main Blade on the FREE P4, P2 T2 or T4.
 It can also replace the saw on the FREE P4.
 However, you will need to remove the three thin washers between the smaller implements.